19hours/sg-statutes/Acts/Income Tax Act.md

 10H\.—(1) Notwithstanding any other provisions of this Act, in determining the income derived by any person for any year of assessment from any business of hiring out motor cars or of providing driving instruction using motor cars, the following provisions shall apply:

-(a) any outgoings and expenses incurred in respect of that business for that year of assessment and allowable under this Act shall only be deducted against the income derived from that business and any excess of such outgoings and expenses over such income shall not be available as a deduction against any other income of the person or be available for transfer under section 37C or 37Dfor that year of assessment and any subsequent year of assessment; and
+(a) any outgoings and expenses incurred in respect of that business for that year of assessment and allowable under this Act shall only be deducted against the income derived from that business and any excess of such outgoings and expenses over such income shall not be available as a deduction against any other income of the person or be available for transfer under section 37C, 37D or 37F for that year of assessment and any subsequent year of assessment; and

-(b) the allowances under sections 19, 19A, 20, 21 and 22 relating to that business for that year of assessment shall only be available as a deduction against the income derived from that business and any excess of such allowances over such income shall not be available as a deduction against any other income of the person or be available for transfer under section 37C or 37Dfor that year of assessment and any subsequent year of assessment.
+(b) the allowances under sections 19, 19A, 20, 21 and 22 relating to that business for that year of assessment shall only be available as a deduction against the income derived from that business and any excess of such allowances over such income shall not be available as a deduction against any other income of the person or be available for transfer under section 37C, 37D or 37F for that year of assessment and any subsequent year of assessment.

 [32/99; 37/2002]